🙋🏻♀️ ¡Oye! Book a Barcelona tour with Marta.

 Columbus Statue

-The bronze statue of Columbus, by sculptor Rafael Atché, is a whopping 7 meters long and has a number of interesting details for the observant visitor.
-For example, the statue stands on a semi-spherical globe that reminds us of the newly discovered part of the world.
+The bronze statue of Columbus, created by sculptor Rafael Atché, stands an impressive 7 meters tall and features several interesting details for observant visitors.
+The statue is placed on a semi-circular globe, symbolizing the newly discovered part of the world.

-With his right arm, he symbolically points to the route to America, but in reality, he is pointing towards Palma de Mallorca.
-To point to America, the statue would have to be turned towards the Ramblas.
-Another story is that Columbus is indeed pointing towards America, but via the sea route.
+With his right arm, Columbus symbolically points towards the route to America, but in reality, he is actually pointing towards Palma de Mallorca.
+To truly indicate the direction of America, the statue would need to be turned towards Las Ramblas.
+Another theory suggests that Columbus does point to America, but via the maritime route.

-Some claim that Columbus is pointing towards Genoa, Italy, the alleged birthplace of the explorer.
+Some believe that Columbus is actually pointing towards Genoa, Italy, which is considered his possible birthplace.

 Columbus Monument in Barcelona